mheap/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/receive-text/objective-c.md

 menu_weight: 2
 ---

-Have a `ViewController`, or similar, conform to `NXMConversationDelegate` and implement `conversation:didReceiveTextEvent:`:
+Have a `ViewController`, or similar, conform to `NXMConversationDelegate` and implement `conversation:didReceiveMessageEvent:`:

 > Note: The first method below is required when implementing `NXMConversationDelegate`: